NickGrunert/master-thesis/modules/00_data.typ

     == Data Collection
     @fig:input:image_and_ndsm shows the surface tile which will be used, split into #abr("RGB") image and an image which illustrates the #abr("nDSM") data.
-    The #abr("RGB")  data is derived from aerial imigery, provided by the State Office for Geoinformation and Surveying of Lower Saxony (LGLN).
+    The #abr("RGB") data is derived from aerial imigery @dop20, provided by the State Office for Geoinformation and Surveying of Lower Saxony (LGLN).

     #figure(
       image("../figures/input/image_and_ndsm.png"),